Stark Law: History

-In 1988, Stark introduced an "Ethics in Patient Referrals Act" bill concerning physician self-referrals.
+In 1988, Stark introduced an "Ethics in Patient Referrals" bill concerning physician self-referrals.
 Some of the ideas in the bill became law as part of the Omnibus Budget Reconciliation Act of 1990.
 In specific, what is referred to as "Stark I" prohibited a physician referring a Medicare patient to a clinical laboratory if the physician or his/her family member has a financial interest in that laboratory.
 It was codified in the United States Code, Title 42, Section 1395nn (42 U.S.C.
 1395nn, "Limitation on certain physician referrals").

 The Omnibus Budget Reconciliation Act of 1993 contained what is known as "Stark II" amendments to the original law.
 "Stark II" extended the "Stark I" provisions to Medicaid patients and to DHS other than clinical laboratory services.

 The Centers for Medicare and Medicaid Services has issued rules in the Federal Register to implement Stark Law, including a 2001 "Phase I" final rule, a 2004 "Phase II" interim final rule, and a 2007 "Phase III" final rule.